EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 ### 4. Add pre-allocated stack for the virtual machine

-Just as in the tutorials by Koen Zandberg, our container gets a memory space of 512 bytes.
+Dictated by the eBPF specification, our container gets a memory space of 512 bytes.
 Code that is running within the container can only use that block of memory, which assures the isolation aspect of containers.

 <pre class="file" data-filename="./tutorial_helloworld/main.c" data-target="insert" data-marker="//placeholder(4)">